KyunginNa/KyunginNa/README.md

 ## Hi there 👋

 ### 🤓About Me
-- 🌱 Frontend developer: React, Typescript
+- 🌱 Frontend developer: React, Typescript, CSS, and currently learning Angular
 - 📫 Send me a message on **[LinkedIn](https://www.linkedin.com/in/kyungin/)**

 ### 📝Languages and Tools